Jesse Barrett Grove, Jr.

 Years ago when stocks and mutual funds went haywire, he calmly told Jacqui: "It's only on paper.
 No money was really lost."

-When she asked him: "If I ever get a permanent, just take me out and shoot me!", he readily agreed.
+When she asked him: "If I ever get a permanent, will you just take me out and shoot me?"
+Jesse readily agreed.
 There was always a twinkle in his eye, and he

 had a warm smile when he greeted you and a wonderful laugh if you told him something that struck you as funny.

 He loved his home state of Virginia, and when Jacqui was expecting their first child, he convinced her to leave New York and go home and

 stay with her Scottsville family.
 He wanted his child to be born a true Virginian.
 When his son, Barry, was selecting a college, Jesse